 This is because the success of UTP as a business networking format has been so immense that early and quite rigorous adherence to standards has been left in the dust.
 Gone are the days when every single piece of wire in a whole installation would be accompanied by a time-consuming and exhaustive signal quality report, or indeed when you would see qualified technicians laying cable in carefully routed trays.

-In some cases, you'll find straightforward electricians putting up Cat5E cables with cable retaining nails, neatly smashing into the solid conductors inside the UTP enclosure - naturally these looked fine while machines were connecting at 10MB/sec but utterly refuse to function with gigabit ethernet over UTP requirements.
-The new standard requires all eight conductors within the cable sheath to function perfectly to spec, which rapidly exposes hasty or ignorant installation practices.
+In some cases, you'll find straightforward electricians putting up Cat5E cables with cable retaining nails, neatly smashing into the solid conductors inside the UTP enclosure - these looked fine while machines were connecting at 10Mbit/sec but utterly refuse to function with gigabit Ethernet over UTP requirements.
+The new standard requires all eight conductors within the cable sheath to function perfectly to specification, which rapidly exposes hasty or ignorant installation practices.

 Ethernet standards explained